PRBonn/puma/INSTALL.md

 ## Testing Installation

-Just `cd` out of the source dir and run a interactive python shell:
+Just `cd` out of the source dir and run an interactive python shell:

 ```python
 import puma
 ```

-If that doesn't fail then you can assume you've installed puma succesfully.
+If that doesn't fail then you can assume you've installed puma successfully.

 <!-- References -->